dairi256/FNBattleBusBot/README.md

 1. **Download Files:** Please download by ZIP.
 2. **Bot Token::** If you are running your own instance, you must obtain your own key from the Discord Developer Portal and paste it into `appsettings.json` along with your server ID.
 3. **Run the Excecutable** Double-CLick the exe file (`FNMapAndLootPoolBot.exe`)
+* **Disclaimer: Excecutable is not available as of yet, I am hoping to create it when I feel like the bot is ready.**

 ## Bot Commands